dianavile/Code-Notes/Accessibility.md

 __USER EDXPERIENCE:__ _Explore diversity of user experience with web and apps_
 - Consider accessibility (`"a11y"`) from the start of your process, as it `affects all users`:

-a) Users with _disabilities_: access issues due to human disability
+a) Users with _disabilities_: issues due to human disability
 -
 -
 -
 -
 -
-b) Users _without disabilities_: access issues due to bad design (unresponsive, lack of contrast).
+b) Users _without disabilities_: issues due to bad design
--
+- (unresponsive, lack of contrast)
 -
 -
 -